kynesyslabs/demos_docs/src/sdk/websdk/l2ps-sdk/interacting-with-the-l2ps.md

 All the following methods are to be called from the `L2PS`class instance you created in the previous step (for example: `await instance.getParticipatingNodes()`).

-{% hint style="info" %}
+> **Info**
-This section mainly explains the primitives to interact with a L2PS Subnet.
+> This section mainly explains the primitives to interact with a L2PS Subnet.
 In the following chapters, we will see more high level modules using this class to expose features in a user-friendly way.
-{% endhint %}

 ### getParticipatingNodes